elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

 - support payments to former spouse (alimony)
 - fees/expenses for objection or appeal of a tax assessment
 - RRSP contributions
+  - contribution is less of { **18% of prior year's earned income**, 2022 limit of $29,210 } MINUS prior year's pension adjustment (PA).
+  - DPSP is Deferred Profit Sharing Plans
   - investments not taxed until withdrawn
-  - contribution is less of { 18% of prior year's earned income, $29,210 }
-  - less prior year's pension adjustment (DPSP is Deferred profit sharing plans)
   - contribution room is carried forward
 - Moving expenses
 - Child care expenses